abdulwaheed76/practices/README.md

 Please read this and follow consistently.
 All are adults here and need not to be reminded every time.
 These things are important and thus written with effort.
 Nothing further needs to be written any further to insist more.

 ## The most important thing
-1. The most importantt thing to do here is be responsible avoiding mistakes.
+1. The most importantt thing to do here is be responsible and avoiding mistakes.
     1. When one makes a mistake or is less careful (in any way regarding anything), the effects are caparable to ripple effect.
 More people and their time is often also involved.
-Even if not the case, the later work is also affected.
+Even if not the case, the later work (which is based on initial work) is also affected.
 So its best to be careful in start.

 Links: [definition-of-mistake](#definition-of-mistake), [no-such-thing-as-qa](#no-such-thing-as-qa), [qa-quality-assurance](#qa-quality-assurance), [work-and-self-management](#work-and-self-management), [you](#you)